8 Multifamily Housing Trends in 2021 (Post-COVID)

 1. COVID-19’s Impact on Multifamily Housing

-No industry is safe from the effects of COVID-19, the housing and property management market is no different.
+No industry was safe from the effects of COVID-19, the housing and property management market is no different.

 COVID-19-Related Trends & Statistics for the Multifamily Housing Market